 Jenny Swensen, the Original Spitfire

 Jenny Swensen is a normal human, albeit one that has a powerful armor suit at her disposal.
-This advanced exoskeleton, built from her father's M.A.X. technology, allowed Jenny to perform a variety of incredible feats, which made her a high technology hero.
+Built from her father's MAX technology, this advanced exoskeleton allowed Jenny to perform a variety of incredible feats, thus making her a high technology hero.

-M.A.X.
-Armors (i): whether on her own or working for Project: Spitfire, Jenny has access to the Mark 2, Mark 3, and Mark 4 M.A.X. armor technology.
-While she doesn't use the Mark 2 anymore (since it was destroyed by Star Brand), she could theoretically recreate the suit if she needed to (and had access to the right parts and an adequate laboratory).
+MAX Armors (i): whether on her own or working for Project: Spitfire, Jenny has access to the Mark 2, Mark 3, and Mark 4 MAX armor technology.
+While she doesn't use the Mark 2 any more (since it was destroyed by Star Brand), she could recreate the suit if necessary.

 Aerial Combat (a): Jenny was specifically trained how to fight an opponent while flying, as her 3-D thinking style was apparently lacking (a trait that has since been repaired).
-She can now use her agility instead of her strength when making aerial attacks.
+She can now resolve combat actions while in the air at a reduced difficulty.

 Electronics (i): Jenny's knowledge of electronics systems is second only to her intuitive understanding of robotics.
 As such, she can easily analyze, disassemble, reverse engineer, or build all sorts of electronic gear, at one difficulty level lower than would normally be required.

-Espionage (i): working with the C.I.A. has given Jenny the training she needs in order to peform surveillance missions, operate spy-type equipment, and detect whether or not she's being followed.
-She's also skilled at noting small details about her surroundings...
+Detective / Espionage (i): working with the CIA has given Jenny the training she needs to peform surveillance missions, operate spy-type equipment, and detect whether or not she's being followed.
+She's also skilled at noting small details about her surroundings.

-Martial Arts (a): Jenny has been training in Tai-Chi for several years, and as such, she can use her agility score to make melee attacks instead of her strength, as well as lower the difficulty of reducing falling damage by one difficulty level.
+Martial Arts (a): Jenny has been training in Tai-Chi for several years, and as such, she can resolve unarmed melee attacks, dodge incoming assaults, and even reduce falling damage actions by one difficulty level lower than is normally required.

 Vengeance, later Protector: when she first learned the true cause of her father's death, Jenny could only think of getting even with Krotze (or, at the very least, bringing him to justice).
 After this was accomplished, Jenny wished to prevent anybody from being harmed by the technology Krotze stole from her father and sold to various agencies.

-Well, when in action, Jenny usually wears the M.A.X. armor, which is essentially a giant red armor suit.
+When in action, Jenny usually wears the MAX armor, which is essentially a giant red armor suit.
 When not in the suit, however, Jen usually wears a suit of green military fatigues.

 Real Name: Jenny Swensen